hagrin/sports/network-building.md

 - Reputation / Background check

 Let's start with the digital identity portion and those network connections that you make online.

+### Information Gathering (in progress)

+During the information gathering process, you want to perform two separate, but connected processes - identification and archival.
+First, depending on how you were introduced to this connection, you're going to obtain "initial point of contact" information from this person.
+This will vary by introduction method so the concept here is to fill in whatever blanks are remaining before proceeding in earnest.
+- Real name
+- Physical location
+- Employer if applicable
+- Phone numbers
+- Social media accounts

+The first 4 are self-explanatory.
+Again, you don't want to go searching for this info, as we see often in the various "stiffs" channels, after the fact - you want to have all this information already accessible before anything happens.
+Let's instead focus on the digital presence.

+- Social media archival
+- Network graph building